Video Arcade Games

 Although there has been been a slight resurrgence in the popularity of arcade game rooms for the bar crowd - that 21 to 28 year old yuppie night-life demographic, the overall stand-alone arcade business as a family entertainment option continues to decline.

 My amusement industry colleagues may want to thrash me for saying such things, but you need look no further than the market itself.
-The video arcade business has been in steady decline since the mid 1990’s, with many video arcade game manufacturers and suppliers having either gone out of business, or have been bought out by a few larger arcade machine or game manufacturer.
+The video arcade business has been in steady decline since the mid 1990’s, with many game room manufacturers and suppliers having either gone out of business, or have been bought out by a few larger arcade machine or game manufacturer.

-One of the reasons this is happening, is because of the dingy, negative atmosphere the street-corner video arcade let itself become.
+One of the reasons this is happening, is because of the dingy, negative atmosphere the street-corner game room let itself become.
 The old street corner video arcade game center that you and I grew up with back in the 80’s (yes, I am dating myself) has become somewhat of an eye sore and public menace in the mind of community members and those neighbors that live nearby.
 Many of the older video arcade game businesses that used to be open late into the evenings, and managed by the not-so-concerned amusement owner, became a haven for illicit activity, drug use and other dingy things we rather not mention here.

 The target demographic for a video arcade business is typcially teenagers 13 to 18 years, after school or on weekends with nothing to do.
 No, I don't have anything against teenagers, but this demographic is the most challenging to manage and by far the most fickle customer you could find.
 What's hot this year, isn't usually hot again next year.

 Which brings me to reason number two, the cost of keeping this kind of amusement business fresh, new and exciting.
 These video arcade game boxes are not cheap.
-Today’s multi-player arcade games can easily run into the $20,000 range and keeping your game room fresh is a huge capital expense year over year.
+Today’s multi-player games can easily run into the $20,000 range and keeping your game room fresh is a huge capital expense year over year.
 In fact the average arcade game has a shelf life of about 24-30 months, so for that $20,000 individual game investment, your return opportunity may be two or three seasons at best.
 For example, this 2-player Hummer Deluxe 40" LCD Motion Simulator has a list price of $39,500 $USD.
 That's 19,000 players at $2 a play to recoup the investment, before the game looses it's appeal.
 And that's just one game, the average arcade game room today has 50 to 60 games, so the capital investment is substantial and has to ensure a return on investment.

 Secondly, as they age under hours of game play, video arcade machines require manitenance.
 In older games like pinball machines, redemption games, both electronics and mechincal systems wear out and finding parts for these older game boxes can be a challenge.
 Depending on how many games and what kind of arcade games you have, you will most likely require onsite maintenance staff in order to keep your video game room 100% functional.